 Easy Lemon Glaze

 For the glaze, you’ll only need about a cup of powdered sugar and fresh-squeezed lemon juice.
 I like the consistency to be fairly thick (similar to glue) so that it will stay on top of the bread and not run all the way down.
-It also hardens nicely, so you’re able to slice it once it’s cooled.
+If you like it more runny try the glaze in my lemon poppy seed bread.

 Recipe FAQs